 We let $f_s$, $f_r$, $f_m$, and $f_e$ represent the equilibrium equations corresponding to the dynamical equations in \eqref{eq:mapk s}, \eqref{eq:mapk r}, \eqref{eq:mapk m}, and \eqref{eq:erk approximation} respectively, where we assume the input signal to have a constant (possibly random) value $I$.

-We simulated the model under these saturation conditions (picking values for $K_{me}$ and $K_{F_ee}$ close to zero) until it reached equilibrium, and then we recorded the changes in the concentrations $X_s(t)$, $X_r(t)$, and $X_m(t)$ after a change in the input signal $I$.
+We simulated the model under these saturation conditions (picking values for $K_{me}$ and $K_{F_ee}$ close to zero) until it reached equilibrium, and then we recorded the changes in the concentrations $X_s(t)$, $X_r(t)$, $X_m(t)$ and $X_e(t)$ after a change in the input signal $I$.
 The details of this simulation can be found in Appendix~\ref{app:perfect adaptation simulations}.
-The results in Figure \ref{fig:adaptation} show that active RAS, RAF, and MEK revert to their original values after an initial response.
-Clearly the equilibrium concentrations $X_s$, $X_r$, and $X_m$ perfectly adapt to the input signal $I$, while the equilibrium concentration of active ERK depends on the input signal.
+The results in Figure \ref{fig:adaptation} show that active RAS, RAF, and MEK revert to their original values after an initial response, while the equilibrium value of active ERK changes.
+Apparently, the equilibrium concentrations $X_s$, $X_r$, and $X_m$ perfectly adapt to the input signal $I$, while the equilibrium concentration $X_e$ of active ERK depends on the input signal $I$.